 Grass is a plant which continually grows new leaves.
 Old, diseased, damaged leaves, uncollected lawn clippings and debris from the winter rot down into the lawn.
 This can build up as a layer of dead organic matter just above the surface of the soil.

 This layer of material is called “thatch“.
 If this layer is allowed to build up over time, it can increasingly restrict the penetration of water, nutrients and gasses down to the root zone of the plants, gradually suffocating the lawn.
 This can be made worse by over-feeding or bad mowing practices during the growing season.

 Scarification is the process of removing this thatch layer from the surface of the lawn.
 It is best carried out using a powered mechanical scarifier.
-This is a machine which consists of a rotating horizontal shaft of knife-type blades which penetrate the top surface of the lawn removing this layer of material by lifting it to the surface.
+This is a machine which consists of a rotating horizontal shaft of knife-type blades.
+They penetrate the top surface of the lawn and remove this layer of material by lifting it to the surface.

-If your lawn is building up a layer of thatch or just needs a good “clean” a spring clean scarification is a fantastic treatment to revive the lawn and give it the best start to the new growing season.
+If your lawn is building up a layer of thatch or just needs a good “clean” a spring clean scarification is a fantastic treatment.
+It revives a lawn and gives a great start to a new growing season.

 It is also a great treatment to do prior to an early spring fertilisation.

 A spring clean scarification service